JGIBristol/analysis_best_practice/presentations/03_data_management/index.md

 * [Microsoft OneDrive for Business](https://uob.sharepoint.com/sites/systemsupport/SitePages/onedrive-home.aspx)
-  * good for backing up files and sharing with colleagues
+  * good for backing up all files (not just data) and sharing with colleagues
   * personal space of 5TB
   * you can sync the drive with your local machine
   * not compatible with OSF (only personal OneDrive accounts are)